 Dev and Ops looking at the same thing through a common frame of reference is what we want to achieve in DevOps.

 Have fun building your automation pipelines and software manufacturing units.
-Initiative such as DevOps bring in a lot of cultural change as well and change across people, process and culture needs to be given a serious thought as well.
+Initiatives such as DevOps bring in a lot of cultural change.
+Managing this change across people, process and culture needs to be given a serious thought as well.
 And always keep in mind we are doing this so IT can enable the business so you can serve your customers efficiently.